 The project also installed the rainwater harvesting system to obtain LEED points to help the project achieve LEED Gold Certification.
 Additionally, the project was designed and certified as a Sustainable SITES Pilot Project, which also was a driver for installing the system.
-Sustainable SITES certification is given to projects that use sustainable practices that enable built landscapes to support natural ecological functions by protecting existing ecosystems and regenerating ecological capacity where it has been lost.
+Sustainable SITES certification is given to projects that use sustainable practices that enable built landscapes to support natural functions protecting ecological by existing ecosystems and regenerating ecological capacity where it has been lost.